 As a result of these developments, we reviewed thoroughly our business operations since the outbreak of the Conflict and carefully reevaluated our future commitments within Russia, which has been subject to a downgrading and subsequent withdrawal of its sovereign credit rating and deterioration of its financial sector.
 As of the date of this annual report, the Russia-related economic sanctions that have been imposed do not target our Russian customers, which are generally members of the emerging Russian middle class population.
 Even before the Conflict started in February 2022, our customers were required to conform to strict anti-money laundering regulations and to undergo regular sanctions screening to assure none of them were subject to U.S., UK, or EU sanctions that would restrict our ability to do business with them or require us to take regulatory compliance actions in response to their activities.
-However, the evolving sanctions and countersanctions in connection with the Conflict expose us to heightened risks and challenges if we continue to conduct business relationships with counterparties outside of Russia, including settlement banks, stock exchanges and regulators.
+However, the evolving sanctions and countersanctions in connection with the Conflict expose us to heightened risks and challenges if we continue to conduct business within Russia.
+The Conflict has also exposed us to a range of other heightened risks stemming from our Russian operations, including risks related to our business relationships with counterparties outside of Russia, including settlement banks, stock exchanges and regulators.
 After careful consideration of the needs of our employees, customers and shareholders, we have decided to divest our ownership interest in our Russian subsidiaries, Freedom RU and Freedom Bank RU operating in Russia.
 Together with such divestiture the corporate ownership of our Kazakhstan subsidiaries will be transferred to us directly as part of a corporate restructuring.